EyalAr/Decree/README.md

 ## Overview

-Decree is a declarative arguments-resolved.
+Decree is a declarative arguments-resolver.
 It saves you time and code when you need to do arguments validation and disambiguation in your APIs.

 Simply declare the conditions your arguments should hold, such as their types